-Our flex metal hose construction process is unique in the industry.
-Typically a flexible metal hose manufacturer will cut the hose from the reel and MIG weld a fitting or flange with no additional end fitting preparation.
-For a low pressure non critical applications this is ok but unfortunately with this method you don’t get full penetration in the hose weld.
-The hose material is just a few thousandths thick and the fitting you are welding to the hose can be 5-10 times thicker.
-If you put too much heat into the weld you will penetrate through the wall of the hose material.
-If you don’t reduce the thickness of the wall of the fitting, what you are left with is a hinge point that over time will fail.
-Flexible metal hoses like this are not constructed for longevity, they are constructed for low price.
-This is what makes our flexible metal hose assemblies stand out from the rest of the flex metal hoses in the industry!
+We have a unique flex metal hose construction process in the industry.
+Most flexible metal hose manufacturers cut the hose from the reel and MIG weld a fitting or flange without any extra end fitting preparation.
+While this method works for low-pressure, non-critical applications, it often results in incomplete penetration in the hose weld.
+The hose material is only a few thousandths thick, while the fitting being welded to the hose might be 5–10 times thicker.
+Applying too much heat to the weld can cause penetration through the hose material’s wall.
+If you don’t thin the fitting’s wall, you end up with a hinge point that can fail over time.
+Such flexible metal hoses prioritize low cost over longevity.
+This distinction sets our flexible metal hose assemblies apart from others in the industry!

 Aero-Flex will choose an alloy to construct your flexible metallic hose that is compatible with your specific application.
 For example, using 316 Stainless Steel is great for minor corrosion or high purity environments.
 In instances where high corrosion is a factor, nickel or monel is widely used in these applications.
 For most applications the standard 321ss core with 304ss braid will work fine.
 Our Flexible Metal Hose Assemblies are extremely abrasion resistant and are widely used in industries where high vibration is a factor.
 Actually, reducing vibration in your machinery can have a lasting affect on the life span of your machinery.
 Ask us what alloy is right for your next Flexible Metal Hose application.

-Aero-Flex chooses a different method to fabricate our flex metal hoses.
+Aero-Flex chooses a different method to fabricate our flexible metal hoses.
 We have a proprietary method of preparing the hose for welding that is different than 99% of our competitors.
-It involves how we form the hose core and how it relates to the braid and the braid band that ties all 3 together.
+Specifically, it involves how we form the hose core and how it relates to the braid and the braid band that ties all 3 together.
 During prep we perform a process that thins out the wall of the end fitting so that when welded to the hose we get full penetration and that removes the hinge point we referenced earlier.
-The result is our flex steel hoses are stronger and more durable for a longer lasting flexible hose assembly over time.
+The result is our flexible metal hoses are stronger and more durable for a longer lasting flexible hose assembly over time.
 This also creates a smooth transition between the hose core and the end fitting.
 It also removes sharp edges of the core that can interfere with flow inside the flexible metallic hose.

 There are a lot of different types of hoses on the market today and each of them have their own specific application.
 Aero-Flex specializes in the fabrication of custom flexible metal hose assemblies for applications where other types of hose materials won’t work.
 For example, a high temperature or corrosion environment or a really low temperature environment like in cryogenic applications.
 Here are some examples of applications that require a flexible metal hose.